Home / Health Insurance / Articles / Diseases / Herpes Simplex Virus: Symptoms, Causes, Prevention and Treatments

 Oral sex

-Any other form of skin-to-skin contact.
+Any other type of skin-to-skin interaction.

 Herpes does not always present with symptoms.
 The symptoms vary depending on whether you are having the infection for the first time (primary HSV infection) or if it is a recurrence of an old infection.